-- A. Due to the COVID-19 Crisis and the National Emergency, the DHS may experience a decrease in staff.
-If this occurs, action on changes reported to the Department may be delayed.
-The DHS will act on all reported changes as soon as possible. - B. The agency is required to take prompt action (within ten (10) days of the reported change) on all changes to determine whether the change affects the family's eligibility or benefit amount.
-This includes, but is not limited to, updating appropriate data in the electronic eligibility system, approval of changes to eligibility, and the automatic issuance of notices through the eligibility system based on the reported change. - C. If there is no change in the payment, the agency representative documents the reported change in the electronic case record. - D. If the reported change affects the family's eligibility or benefit amount, the family is notified of the adjustment.
-The agency representative also advises the client of any additional verification requirements that are needed.

-E. If the change results in an increase to benefits but the agency representative fails to take action within ten (10) days of the date of the reported change, the benefits lost due to the failure of the agency to act timely are restored and provided to the household.
+- A. The agency is required to take prompt action (within ten (10) days of the reported change) on all changes to determine whether the change affects the family's eligibility or benefit amount.
+This includes, but is not limited to, updating appropriate data in the electronic eligibility system, approval of changes to eligibility, and the automatic issuance of notices through the eligibility system based on the reported change. - B. If there is no change in the payment, the agency representative documents the reported change in the electronic case record. - C. If the reported change affects the family's eligibility or benefit amount, the family is notified of the adjustment.
+The agency representative also advises the client of any additional verification requirements that are needed. - D. If the change results in an increase to benefits but the agency representative fails to take action within ten (10) days of the date of the reported change, the benefits lost due to the failure of the agency to act timely are restored and provided to the household.